 Alumni can borrow up to 15 items at a time.

-We are excited to announce that in partnership with the Alumni office, we are now able to provide access to a number of library databases.
 These databases, listed below, provide access to archives of academic journals across many different disciplines.
 You will access the databases via a post in the "Calling All Whitties!"
-Group on Whitman Connect, please contact firstname.lastname@example.org if you have any issues with Whitman Connect.
+Group on Whitman Connect, please contact email@example.com if you have any issues with Whitman Connect.
 If you have any questions, please do not hesitate to Ask a Librarian.

 Alumni, and the general public, can access our other electronic journals, databases and a select number of ebooks while in the Penrose Library building, using our public terminals on the main floor of the library.
 If you are in the library and have questions, please ask the circulation desk for assistance.

 There is a growing movement amongst the scholarly community to make their work more open and available.
 Many journals have been started, or have switched, to being open access, and many authors are starting to publish their work in institutional repositories, meaning there is greater access to those who are not attached to an institution.
 This search box will help provide access to those works.
 For more information on the open access movement, check out our guide.

 Public Libraries often provide access to some, or parts, of the main databases we subscribe to at Penrose, such as Proquest and JSTOR.
 Library cards are always free at public libraries.
 They often also participate in interlibrary loan, though it may take a bit longer than it did at Whitman, or come with slight costs.
 If you've left Walla Walla but live near a college or university, they may have a similar community borrowers program as Whitman.